-By either party giving to the other not less than 6 calendar months prior written notice.
+By either party giving to the other not less than 3 calendar months prior written notice.

-It is accepted by the Parties that the Engagement shall be subject to an annual review on or shortly before each 12 month anniversary of the Engagement, and that such review may give rise to either party giving notice in accordance with clause 2.2(b) above.
+It is accepted by the Parties that the Engagement shall be subject to a review, which should be undertaken either on or shortly before each of the following dates: dates to be inserted and that such review may give rise to either party giving notice in accordance with clause 2.2(b) above.

 Duties and obligations

-During the Engagement RUTLAND LEARNING TRUST shall, and (where appropriate) shall procure that the Rutland Learning Trust shall:
+During the Engagement the RUTLAND LEARNING TRUST shall, and (where appropriate) shall procure that the Rutland Learning Trust shall:

-Provide the Services with all due care, skill and ability and use its or his best endeavours to promote the interests of GLAPTHORN;
+Provide the Services (as outlined in Appendix 1) with all due care, skill and ability and use its best endeavours to promote the interests of GLAPTHORN.

-Unless the Rutland Learning Trust is prevented by ill health or accident, devote at least 50% of the working week, excluding periods of school closure at GLAPTHORN to the carrying out of the Services together with such additional time if any as may be necessary for their proper performance.
-Promptly give to the Board all such information and reports as it may reasonably require in connection with matters relating to the provision of the Services or the Business of GLAPTHORN.

 If the Rutland Learning Trust is unable to provide the Services due to illness or injury, RUTLAND LEARNING TRUST shall advise GLAPTHORN of that fact as soon as reasonably practicable.
 For the avoidance of doubt, no fee shall be payable in accordance with clause 4 in respect of any period during which the Services are not provided.

 RUTLAND LEARNING TRUST may, with the prior written approval of GLAPTHORN and subject to the following proviso, appoint a suitably qualified and skilled Substitute to perform the Services instead of the Rutland Learning Trust, provided that the Substitute shall be required to enter into direct undertakings with GLAPTHORN, including with regard to confidentiality.
-If GLAPTHORN accepts the Substitute, RUTLAND LEARNING TRUST shall continue to invoice GLAPTHORN in accordance with clause 4 and shall be responsible for the remuneration of the Substitute.
+If GLAPTHORN accepts the Substitute, the RUTLAND LEARNING TRUST shall continue to invoice GLAPTHORN in accordance with clause 4 and shall be responsible for the remuneration of the Substitute.

-RUTLAND LEARNING TRUST shall use its reasonable endeavours to ensure that the Rutland Learning Trust is available at all times on reasonable notice to provide such assistance or information as GLAPTHORN may require.
+The RUTLAND LEARNING TRUST shall use its reasonable endeavours to ensure that the Rutland Learning Trust is available between the hours of 8.30am and 5.00pm on 2 hours’ notice to provide such assistance or information to Glapthorn that the RUTLAND LEARNING TRUST considers reasonable in the circumstances.

 Unless it or he has been specifically authorised to do so by GLAPTHORN in writing:

-Neither RUTLAND LEARNING TRUST nor the Rutland Learning Trust shall have any authority to incur any expenditure in the name of or for the account of GLAPTHORN; and
+The Rutland Learning Trust shall not have any authority to incur any expenditure in the name of or for the account of GLAPTHORN; and

-RUTLAND LEARNING TRUST shall not, and shall procure that the Rutland Learning Trust shall not, hold itself out as having authority to bind GLAPTHORN.
+The Rutland Learning Trust shall not, hold itself out as having authority to bind GLAPTHORN.

-RUTLAND LEARNING TRUST shall, and shall procure that the Rutland Learning Trust shall, comply with all reasonable standards of safety and comply with GLAPTHORN's health and safety procedures from time to time in force at the premises where the Services are provided and report any unsafe working conditions or practices to the Board.
+The Rutland Learning Trust shall comply with all reasonable standards of safety and comply with GLAPTHORN's health and safety procedures from time to time in force at the premises where the Services are provided and report any unsafe working conditions or practices to the Trust Board and Governors.

 RUTLAND LEARNING TRUST may use a third party to perform any administrative, clerical or secretarial functions which are reasonably incidental to the provision of the Services provided that: